akmayank94/akmayank94/README.md

 ## 👨‍💻 About Me

-I'm a **Computer Science undergraduate** with a strong interest in **Data Analytics, Machine Learning, Artificial Intelligence, and Business Intelligence**.
+I'm a Computer Science undergraduate with a strong academic foundation in **Machine Learning, Deep Learning, Artificial Intelligence, and Core Computer Science**.

-I believe that the best way to learn is through practical implementation.
-This GitHub serves as my learning journal where I document projects, experiments, and the skills I develop along the way.
+My current focus is expanding into **Data Analytics** and **Business Intelligence**, where I'm building practical projects using **Power BI**, **SQL**, and **Data Visualization**.

-Currently, my focus is on **Power BI**, **SQL**, **Data Analytics**, and strengthening my **Data Structures & Algorithms** through consistent practice.
+I believe the best way to learn is by building real-world projects, documenting my progress publicly, and continuously improving through practice.

 ---

-## 📌 What You'll Find Here
+## 🚀 What You'll Find Here

 - 📊 Data Analytics & Business Intelligence Projects
 - 🤖 Machine Learning & Deep Learning Implementations